Refinitiv/Real-Time-SDK/Cpp-C/Ema/README.md

 - File Config:	Enables applications to specify EMA configuration in an EmaConfig.xml file

+- Removing one deprecation.
+Now reconnectAttemptLimit,reconnectMinDelay,reconnectMaxDelay,xmlTraceXXX,MsgKeyInUpdates only can be configured on Consumer/IProvider/NiProvider instance level.

 # Product Content

 - CMake files to build EMA library